Strike while the iron is hot

 Take advantage of favorable circumstances while they last.
 The image is from a blacksmith's shop; the smith can shape iron only by striking it with his hammer when it is red hot.

-strike while the iron is hot
+Words nearby Strike while the iron is hot

 Take advantage of favorable conditions, as in They just made a huge profit, so let's strike while the iron is hot and ask for some money.
 This adage alludes to the blacksmith's forge.
 [Late 1300s] Also see make hay while the sun shines.